 If someone opens up to you about their mental health, here are the things I think you can do to be a great listener, like my mum was.

-Five tips for being a good listener
+Five ways to be a good listener

 Give the person speaking your full attention

-keep phones away and focus on what they’re saying.
-Also make sure you remind them of the confidentiality you’ll keep after the conversation so they feel confident they can be completely open.
+Keep phones away and focus on what they’re saying.
+Also make sure you remind them of the confidentiality you’ll keep after the conversation, so they feel confident they can be completely open.

 Empathise with them

-relating to them will help them feel less alone.
+Relating to them will help them feel less alone.
 Remind them that others go through the same things.

 Be an active listener

-give them space to talk, but interact by asking questions and giving advice to show you’re interested and that you care.
+Give them space to talk, but interact by asking questions and giving advice to show you’re interested and that you care.

 Follow up the conversation afterwards

-give them a text or call a few days after to show them you care and have understood everything they told you.
+Give them a text or call a few days after to show them you care and have understood everything they told you.
 Check how their situation is progressing, and remind them that you’ll always be there to support them.

 Tara is one of our YoungMinds Activists.
 To find out more about our Activist programme, check out our page on becoming a YoungMinds Activist.